 Eye Movement Desensitization and Reprocessing (EMDR)

 EMDR therapy can be beneficial for anyone who has experienced traumatic event(s) or adverse life experiences continuing to cause emotional distress.
 EMDR therapy can be an effective treatment if you have experienced or are currently experiencing any of the following: anxiety, depression, trauma/adverse life experiences, substance abuse, Obsessive Compulsive Disorder, Bipolar disorder/mood instability or emotional disregulation, grief and loss and/or unhealthy attachments in relationships.
 Eye-Movement Desensitization Reprocessing (EMDR) therapy allows for reprocessing of traumatic or distressing experiences without having to discuss them in detail.
 EMDR therapy is an 8-phase protocol that provides the necessary steps to identify, activate, reprocess, stabilize and contain.
 Some of our memories are stored in an area of our brain (limbic system) that make it difficult to respond to our present experiences in healthy and adaptive ways.
 An example of this would be when we engage in fight-flight-freeze response.
 Through the reprocessing phases of EMDR therapy, we attempt and often successfully move these memories to the area of our brain (prefrontal cortex) where we are capable of making informed decisions of what to do next.
 Reprocessing past experiences can desensitize them in ways that reduce the distress they cause and the emotional suffering unintentionally created.
 Sometimes, adverse life experiences that we have encountered at various periods of our lives interfere with the way we experience our lives in both the present and the future.
-Identifying, exploring and reprocessing these distressing experiences can have a profoundly positive affect on the way we feel, the way we perceive others around us and engage in relationships.
-EMDR therapy often provides long term relief from emotional distress and can reduce often provides long term relief and can significant
+Identifying, exploring, and reprocessing these distressing experiences can have a profoundly positive effect on the way we feel, the way we perceive others around us, and engage in relationships.
+EMDR therapy often provides long-term relief from emotional distress.

 Self-care is an essential component of many evidence-based mental health treatment programs.
 Practicing self-care can help individuals with trauma cope with their emotional, psychological, and physical symptoms.
 Various self-care techniques, including exercise and mindfulness practices such as yoga and meditation, can help mitigate some of the emotional and physical effects of trauma while helping to ground you in the present, thereby avoiding reliving the traumatic event from the past.